Islam in India: Conversion controversy

 Muslim invaders were not all simply raiders.
 Later rulers fought on to win kingdoms and stayed to create new ruling dynasties.
 The practices of these new rulers and their subsequent heirs (some of whom were born to Hindu wives) varied considerably.
 While some were uniformly hated, others developed a popular following.
 According to the memoirs of Ibn Battuta who travelled through Delhi in the 14th century, one of the previous sultans had been especially brutal and was deeply hated by Delhi's population.
 Batuta's memoirs also indicate that Muslims from the Arab world, Persia and Anatolia were often favoured with important posts at the royal courts, suggesting that locals may have played a somewhat subordinate role in the Delhi administration.
 The term "Turk" was commonly used to refer to their higher social status.
 S.A.A.
 Rizvi (The Wonder That Was India – II) however points to Muhammad bin Tughluq as not only encouraging locals but promoting artisan groups such as cooks, barbers and gardeners to high administrative posts.
 In his reign, it is likely that conversions to Islam took place as a means of seeking greater social mobility and improved social standing.

-Numerous temples were destroyed by Muslim conquerors.
+Although, the Mughals were generally known for their religious tolerance, and actively patronized the arts and literature as well as cultural and religious exchange, blending Hindu and Islamic traditions, numerous temples were destroyed by Muslim conquerors like Aurangzeb who was noted for his policies of religious intolerance non-Muslims.

 Richard M. Eaton lists a total of 80 temples that were desecrated by Muslim conquerors, but notes this was not unusual in medieval India where numerous temples were also desecrated by Hindu and Buddhist kings against rival Indian kingdoms during conflicts between devotees of different Hindu deities, and between Hindus, Buddhists and Jains.
 He also notes there were many instances of the Delhi Sultanate, which often had Hindu ministers, ordering the protection, maintenance and repairing of temples, according to both Muslim and Hindu sources, and that attacks on temples had significantly declined under the Mughal Empire.